Skip to content

 Building ZooKeper client

 To build our ZooKeeper client, we will use ZooKeeperNetEx and ZooKeeperNetEx.Recipes NuGet packages.
 These libraries follow the official Java ZooKeeper client to the letter.
 They provide a LeaderElectionSupport recipe, which is exactly what we need.
 The ConnectionWatcher class is responsible for tracking the connection state.
-Other ZooKeeper connection states, such as Disconnected or Expired, are not present in the code example.
+Other ZooKeeper connection states, such as Disconnected or Expired, are absent in the code example.
 Nevertheless, you may want to consider them when running the ZooKeeper client in a production environment.

 public sealed class ZooKeeperClient : IDisposable